History comes alive again in May ’26.

 “Thank you for finding our site.

-We now have nearly 70 separate events listed here with many being repeated from last year.
+We now have more than 80 separate events listed here with many being repeated from last year.
 A special thanks to the water mills which are opening up.
 It is no coincidence that National Mills Weekend is during the Festival.

 You can print your own HHF publicity materials, follow the link below.

 We have the events, we just need to encourage people to come along to them.
-Our social media will now start in earnest.
-I hope that like me you see this festival as a celebration of our county’s history.
+Our social media are starting in earnest.
+I hope that like me, you see this festival as a celebration of our county’s history.
 Something to celebrate when there is so much conflict in other places.

 Below are pics from 2025.”